 - BKD Accounting Firm

 - DOZ Accounting Firm

 - Indiana University School of Law

 - Butler University (MBA)

 Professional experience is a key factor in the development of successful executives; therefore, we require one internship of all EBA majors and recommend the completion of two.
-Internships usually take place during Winter Term, but summer internships are often available to students who desire a longer work experience.
+Internships usually take place during Immersive Term, but summer internships are often available to students who desire a longer work experience.
 Past examples include Deloitte Touche Tohmatsu, Cummins Inc., Simon & Associates and ESPN Radio 1000, Chicago.
 Research internship is also available for economics major students at Franklin College or other universities.

 Each year since 1994, Franklin College seniors have taken the Major Field Achievement Test, covering all their knowledge in economics, business and accounting.
 In almost all of those years, the students have scored at or above the top 10 percent nationwide, including several years in the top 1percent nationwide of all colleges taking the exam.
 Also economics major students successfully present their own unique research in the economics seminar and the Butler Undergraduate Research Conference every year, to which they receive high reputation.

 Franklin College professors teach more than just facts and theories.
 They believe that professional success comes from four factors emphasized in all of the EBA courses: